purescript/documentation/README.md

 ### Learning

 - The [PureScript Book](https://book.purescript.org) is the recommended approach to learning the language, since it covers more material in greater depth.
+- The [Functional Programming Made Easier](https://leanpub.com/fp-made-easier) will start you at the very beginning with the basics.
+The book assumes that you know nothing about Functional Programming, and teaches you functional concept with Purescript and in the final few chapters it will build a Full-Stack web server and browser-based front end written in PureScript.
 - [Language Reference](language/README.md)
 - [PureScript: Jordan's Reference](https://github.com/JordanMartinez/purescript-jordans-reference): An up-to-date project covering Getting Started, Build Tools, PureScript's syntax with examples, FP design patterns, and PureScript's ecosystem.
 - [PureScript Cookbook](https://github.com/JordanMartinez/purescript-cookbook): An unofficial cookbook for PureScript.